fuzailm8/UCLA-STATS-202A-Assignments/README.md

 This report is intended to give a brief overview about the assignments implemented in the STATS202A course.
 There were 8 HW assignments and below are comments about each of the HW assignments.

+## Topics:

-HW 1 - Random Number Generation and Monte Carlo Sampling HW 2 - Metropolis-Hastings and Gibbs Sampling
+HW 1 - Random Number Generation and Monte Carlo Sampling
+HW 2 - Metropolis-Hastings and Gibbs Sampling
 HW 3 - Linear Regression using the Sweep Operation
 HW 4 - QR Decomposition and Linear Regression
 HW 5 - Eigen decomposition and PCA
 HW 6 - Logistic Regression and Adaboost
 HW 7 - XGBoost using Python Packages
 HW 8 - Support Vector Machines

 ## HW 1 - Random Number Generation and Monte Carlo Sampling
 Languages used: Python and R
 The below random number generators were coded: